 You city slickers like to sleep in – not like us country folks with responsibilities.

 Let me show you around.”

-I was moved by Bob's love for his land, his horses and his dog, Charlie.
+As he showed me around I was moved by Bob's love for his land, his horses and Charlie, his dog.
 Charlie didn't bark much, just enough for me to worry.
 Bob handed me a piece of jerky to give Charlie explaining that he would like me for it and be more friendly.
 Let's just say that a little bit does not go a long way and Charlie and I kept a safe distance from each other.

 Bob told me that some Saturday mornings he would meet up with his cronies at the local coffee shop and he invited me to stop by and have coffee with them.
 I agreed and looked forward to the opportunity to hear personal stories of other ranchers and to better understand the life they had chosen.

 When I decided to meet up at the shop I had just completed the painting and decided to bring it along.
 For me this was the acid test, sink or swim.
 Somewhat reluctantly I walked in to the coffee shop with the painting.
-They were anxious to see it as they had been talking about it before I arrived.
-But I knew that because they had been laughing and were a bit loud.
+They had been talking about it before I arrived and were anxious to see it.
+I also knew that because they had been laughing and were a bit loud.
 Cowboy Bob asked me if that was the painting.
 I removed the paper cover and placed it on the chair next to him.
 As I stood there I wondered, “What have I got myself into?”

 There was a long silence at the table as Bob and his friends looked the painting up and down.
 My mind raced along with “This is a real flat tire.
 This has got to be the biggest screw up ever.”
 It was not true.
-They all said I had done a real good job and Bob looked like himself!
+Each one in the group stated I had done a "real good job" and Bob looked like himself!
 High praise from this group.

 “That's just like Cowboy Bob, sitting around, not working very hard.”

 Bob laughed . . . and I saw the tear in his eye.